NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

 1) create and edit a script called ~/scripts/N50.pl

-2) Within N50.pl make an array of contig lengths (@lengths) as you read in lines of the fasta

-3) calculate the total length of the assembly ($total_length)
+2) Within N50.pl loop through your fasta file and make an array of contig lengths (@lengths) as you read in lines of the fasta.
+Also calculate the total length of the assembly ($total_length).

-4) reverse sort array @lengths so that it goes from longest to shortest
+3) reverse sort array @lengths so that it goes from longest to shortest

-5) create a new variable $fraction and set this equal to $total_length
+4) create a new variable $fraction and set this equal to $total_length

-6) loop through the reverse sorted array subtracting the $current_contig_length from $fraction each time.
+5) loop through the reverse sorted array subtracting the $current_contig_length from $fraction each time.
 Do this while $fraction is greater than half the total length.

-7) report $current_contig_length when the loop is finished
+6) report $current_contig_length when the loop is finished

 **Your base script should look something like this**